Network Analytics for Anti-Money Laundering -- A Systematic Literature Review and Experimental Evaluation

 \section{Introduction}

-Money laundering is the process of concealing illegally obtained funds by passing them through a complex sequence of transactions.
-Laundered money can then be used in the legitimate financial system to fund and facilitate criminal activities, such as drug trafficking, corruption, and terrorism~\cite{levi2006money}.
-Yearly, around $2\%$ to $5\%$ of global GDP is laundered worldwide, amounting to USD~2~trillion, as estimated by the United Nations Office on Drugs and Crime~(UNODC)~\cite{UNODC}.
-This illegally obtained money needs to enter the financial system at some point~\cite{levi2006money}.
-Therefore, legislative bodies have put stringent rules on financial institutions, requiring them to have safeguards in place and to report suspicious transactions/activities to the Financial Intelligence Unit~(FIU).
-Despite record fines and mounting pressure by regulators, money laundering represents a growing problem~\cite{williams2021fines}.
-Anti-money laundering practices are largely ineffective~\cite{economist2021losing}, with Europol estimating only 1.1\% of criminal profits in the EU being confiscated~\cite{europol2016does}.
+Money laundering is the process of concealing illegally obtained funds by passing them through a complex sequence of transactions, so the money can be used to fund further criminal activities, e.g., drug trafficking, and terrorism~\citep{levi2006money}.
+The \citet{UNODC} estimates that around $2\%$ to $5\%$ of global GDP is laundered worldwide, amounting yearly to USD~2~trillion.

-Recently, there has been increasing attention to leverage network information for anti-money laundering~(AML) efforts, seeking to exploit the fact that money laundering typically involves transactions between interconnected parties.
-Money laundering generally requires three main steps~\cite{UNODC, levi2006money}.
-The first is \textit{placement}, where dirty money is integrated into the financial system.
-The second is \textit{layering}, where money is transferred and mixed to obscure its illegal origin.
-The third is \textit{integration}, where the laundered money is integrated into wider circulation by doing seemingly legitimate purchases.
-Since these steps all involve multiple parties, the adoption of network analytics holds promising potential~\cite{baesens2015fraud}.
+In contrast to credit card fraud, money laundering occurs over a longer duration and requires analysis of multiple transactions for detection.
+It is actively concealed, since sustained laundering is needed to process continuous money streams.
+Credit card fraud, on the other hand, aims to get as much money out as fast as possible.
+Hence, the specific characteristics of money laundering merit dedicated research attention.

+Since this money needs to enter the financial system at some point~\citep{levi2006money}, legislators have put stringent rules on financial institutions~\citep{10.1214/ss/1042727940} for reporting suspicious transactions.
+Despite record fines and mounting pressure by regulators, money laundering represents a growing problem~\citep{williams2021fines}.